comaFX/coma-coke/README.md

 # coma-coke
 QB-CORE based drug processing for coke and crack using a modified version of [ps-drugprocessing](https://github.com/Project-Sloth/ps-drugprocessing)

+Feel free to join [Discord](https://discord.gg/nFZreK2NRX) for any questions or suggestions

 <ul>
 <li>Process coca leaves into raw coke</li>
 <li>Bag up raw coke for selling to locals or personal use</li>